Feeling low during menopause

 Mood swings are a common

-symptom of menopause.
-Falling oestrogen levels can trigger changes in your moods and make you feel less in control that you might usually feel.
+symptom of post-menopause.
+Falling progesterone levels and fluctuating oestrogen levels can trigger changes in your moods and make you feel less in control that you might usually feel.

 This can understandably affect how you feel about yourself, and it can also put a strain on relationships, but being open and honest with yourself and those you love about what you’re experiencing can help you to get through this time in your life and help your loved ones to understand what you’re going through.